Written by Jacqueline Alwill, Nutritionist

 4. Reach for a natural energy-boosting refreshment.

 With the most delicious, all natural, invigorating, refreshing NEW energy drink - Remedy K!CK.
 With 80mg of caffeine (approximately the same as a cup of coffee) from green coffee beans and ginseng, but without the sugar and guilt of buying a traditional energy drink (which you KNOW actually does nothing for you), Remedy K!CK is an energy drink ready to give you a mental boost without the crash, and can help you GET IT DONE!
 Energy slump no longer.
 Remedy K!CK is your new mate in the fridge for your mid-afternoon pick-me-up when the slump hits and while you’re out and about, instead of that afternoon sugar bomb.
-Grab Remedy K!CK in 3 yummo flavours - Blackberry, Mango Pineapple or Lemon Lime at your local 7-Eleven or online via Remedy’s website.
+Grab Remedy K!CK in 3 yummo flavours - Blackberry, Mango Pineapple or Lemon Lime at your local supermarket or online via Remedy’s website.

 5. Crowd your diet with micronutrients.